ryanrudes/minimal_goexplore/README.md

 # Results
 - I was able to discover 30 rooms in Montezuma's Revenge.
-- I maxed out the Q\*bert scoreboard... twice.
+- I maxed out the Q\*bert scoreboard... twice (this would continue as it ran more).
 - I maxed out the scoreboard of Pinball in approx. 2 minutes on my CPU.

 <a href="https://ibb.co/MVRxDwV"><img src="https://i.ibb.co/hWKJRQW/ims.png" alt="ims" border="0"></a>